twilio/workshop/docs/static_apps.rst

 ---------------

 The `Dial`_ verb allows you to connect calls to other people.
 The following TwiML will forward any call received on your Twilio phone number to your personal phone number.
-Once you've wired up this TwiML to your number, get a neighbor to test it out.
+Once you've wired up this TwiML to your number get a neighbor to test it out.

 .. code-block:: xml